trizko/dbmt/README.md

-# pgmigrate
+# dbmt

-`pgmigrate` is a simple PostgreSQL migration tool written in Python.
+`dbmt` is a simple PostgreSQL migration tool written in Python.
 It helps you manage database migrations, including applying new migrations and rolling back the last applied migration.

 ## Features